TypeScript Interface

 Class Types

-If you have worked with Java or C#, you can find that the main use of the interface is to define a contract between unrelated classes.
+If you have worked with Java or C#, you can find that the main use of the interface is to define a contract between classes.

 interface Json {